Car Window Tinting in Melbourne

 All window films will prevent up to 99% of the sun’s harmful UV rays penetrating from the glass on which it is applied, assisting in keeping your vehicle’s interior from fading and deteriorating.

 In accordance with VicRoads legislation, window film can be applied to all windows (except the windscreen) to a Visual Light Transmittance (VLT) rating of 35%.
 This applies to Melbourne and all of Victoria.

 Car Window Tinting Explained

-Some people might say that car window tinting is easy!
-Some high volume outlets simply don’t have the time to take the care needed to ensure your car receives the best possible result.
-Some outlets only tint new cars and simply don’t understand what is required to achieve sensational results on anything other than the brand of vehicle they are familiar with; others seem to use poor quality film and it shows in their work.
+Some people might say that automotive window tinting is easy.
+Some high volume outlets simply don’t have the time to take the care needed to ensure your car receives the best possible results.
+Some outlets only tint new cars and just don’t seem to understand what is required to achieve sensational results on anything other than the brand of vehicle they are familiar with; others seem to use poor quality film and it reflects in their work.

 At AAWT, we have a solid client base servicing all types of vehicles.
+We’re one of the top automotive window tinting in Melbourne brands.
 From brand new to classics, hybrids to performance, luxury to people movers and everything in between.
-Our extensive knowledge of makes and models enables us to achieve results that eludes some others.
+Our extensive knowledge of makes and models enable us to achieve results that eludes some others.

 As you would expect, AAWT is a long time member of the WFAANZ proving our commitment to quality and workmanship.

 We have been using this film for many years and even after all this time, it still performs as well as any of the newer stuff.
 There are thousands of vehicles tinted with this film across Australia.
 It’s available in both metalized for superior heat rejection and carbon for vehicles with electronics impregnated into the glass.
 Lifetime warranty.